-17.03.05 - Webpage Management
+19.03.05 - Webpage Management

-ADMINISTRATOR: Randi Novakoff, Outreach Manager; William Swiatek, Senior Transportation Planner; and Staff Maintain, update, and continue to improve the WILMAPCO webpage, which provides information including meeting dates, times, locations, and agendas for upcoming Council, Committee, Subcommittee, and other related meetings; publishes and makes available WILMAPCO's plans and studies; and informs the public about opportunities to participate.
+ADMINISTRATOR: Randi Novakoff, Outreach Manager; William Swiatek, Principal Planner; and Staff Maintain, update, and continue to improve the WILMAPCO webpage, which provides information including meeting dates, times, locations, and agendas for upcoming Council, Committee, Subcommittee, and other related meetings; publishes and makes available WILMAPCO's plans and studies; and informs the public about opportunities to participate.
 The webpage also provides access to the UPWP, the TIP, RTP, PPP, and other planning documents, as well as planning data and maps; and provides another method of presenting information and receiving comments on draft documents and planning activities in the region.

-17.03.06 - School Children Education and Safe Routes to School Program
+19.03.06 - School Children Education and Safe Routes to School Program

-ADMINISTRATOR - Randi Novakoff, Outreach Manager; and Bill Swiatek, Senior Transportation Planner A School Children's Transportation Program was developed in 2001 and adjustments have been made to improve its effectiveness.
+ADMINISTRATOR - Randi Novakoff, Outreach Manager; and Bill Swiatek, Principal Planner

+A School Children's Transportation Program was developed in 2001 and adjustments have been made to improve its effectiveness.
 In 2010 the program was correlated to Delaware State learning standards and integrated into the statewide curriculum used by all Delaware schools.
 Staff will continue to work with other local schools and community centers by participating in educational cluster sessions, GIS days, summer camps, and other educational activities.
-The Safe Routes to School Program helps create safe, convenient, and fun opportunities for children to bicycle and walk to and from schools.
-Staff will work with elementary schools, DOTs, health educators, AAA Delaware, and other local partners to coordinate the educational components of SRTS programs.
-Highlights have included Walk to School Days and Park-n-Walk events, bike and pedestrian safety rodeos, safety assemblies, art contests, safety fairs, surveys, and many other educational activities and events.
-Staff will continue efforts to coordinate the educational component of the Safe Routes to Schools program including, chairing and organizing meetings, coordinating walk and bike to school events, offering incentive items, partnering with outside organizations, and coordinating educational events and activities that encourage students to walk and bike to school safely.
+The Safe Routes to School Program helps create safe, convenient, and fun opportunities for children to bicycle and walk to and from schools by helping to securing federal transportation dollars that fund infrastructure improvements including crosswalk, sidewalk and sign improvements; and working with schools on education and encouragement strategies.
+Staff will work with elementary schools, DOTs, health educators, AAA Delaware, local Police Departments, advocacy groups, and other local partners to coordinate SRTS programs.
+Educational and encouragement highlights include Walk and Bike to School Days, Park-n-Walk/Bike events, bike and pedestrian rodeos, safety assemblies, art contests, safety fairs, surveys, and many other educational activities and events.
+Staff will continue efforts to coordinate Safe Routes to Schools program including, chairing and organizing meetings, coordinating walk and bike to school events, offering incentive items, partnering with outside organizations, and coordinating events and activities that encourage students to walk and bike to school safely.

-Newark Bike Project Youth Empowerment Program:
+Newark Bike Project Youth Program: